 In the proposed approach to associative memory, where \textit{transitive tournament} subgraphs represent individual sequences, the storage capacity strongly depends on the graph's density.
 This density is influenced by the number of nodes (representing objects) and the size and quantity of stored sequences.
 As more sequences are added, the graph's density increases.
 However, once the density surpasses a critical threshold, recalling stored memories without error becomes impossible.
 Therefore, determining this \textbf{critical density} is crucial as it defines the memory capacity.

 When a knowledge graph becomes overly dense due to a limited number of unique objects, virtual objects can be a valuable solution.
 Virtual objects help maintain a sparse graph structure even when dealing with a large number of data.
 They are created by combining an object's symbol with its location in the sequence.
-This limitation, the new approach presented in this work is necessary.

-To further differentiate virtual objects, additional characteristics like color, position, or size can be incorporated.
-While it's theoretically possible to reconstruct a sequence using the scene memory approach described in \cite{Starzyk2024} if all subsequent elements are converted to virtual objects, this would require context elements to also include their precise sequence location.
+This section investigates the relationship between the density of a SSAKG graph and the quantity of stored sequences.
+Additional characteristics like color, position, or size can be incorporated to further differentiate virtual objects.
+While it's theoretically possible to reconstruct a sequence using the scene memory approach described in~\cite{Starzyk2024} if all subsequent elements are converted to virtual objects, this would require context elements to also include their precise sequence location.
 To avoid this limitation, the new approach presented in this work is necessary.

-This section investigates the relationship between the density of a SSAKG graph and the quantity of stored sequences.
 As the number of sequences grows, so does the graph density influenced by factors such as average sequence length and the total number of nodes.
 The overlapping connections between densely connected clusters (known as transitive tournament subgraphs) contribute to the overall graph density.
-To address this overlap and maintain efficiency, we must consider the effective number of synaptic connections within a SSAKG that stores multiple transitive tournament subgraphs.
+To address this overlap and maintain efficiency, we must consider the effective number of synaptic connections within an SSAKG that stores multiple transitive tournament subgraphs.

 If the density \( d_{i}\) of a directed graph spanning \( n\) vertices is known, then the number of oriented edges in this graph can be calculated from the formula

 By incorporating additional transitive tournament to the existing graph, we add \( e_{a}\) additional edges